kalutheo/elm-calendar-react-storybook/README.md

 </tr>
 </table>

-This demo demonstrates a simple calendar built with Elm and ["storybooked"](https://ouicar.github.io/2016/08/28/storybook.html) using [ReactStoryBook](https://github.com/storybooks/react-storybook).
+This demo demonstrates a simple calendar built with Elm and ["storybooked"](https://ouicar.github.io/2016/08/28/storybook.html) using [React Storybook](https://github.com/storybooks/react-storybook).

-ReactStorybook is an amazing tool that provides the ability to isolate UI Components for testing/documentation purposes.
+React Storybook is an amazing tool that provides the ability to isolate UI Components for testing/documentation purposes.

 - [Elm App Demo](https://kalutheo.github.io/elm-calendar-react-storybook)